bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:31 AM CT, April 03</p>
+<p class="updated_time"> Latest data: 08:32 AM CT, April 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 76°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Today's high is 74°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

 - 58°
-- Mostly Cloudy
+- Overcast
-- 88% humidity
+- 87% humidity
 - 7 mph wind
-- 75% cloud cover
+- 95% cloud cover
-- 30 AQI 🟩
+- 28 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 1.1 inches of rain expected in the next 48 hours
+- 1.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>